AlfredUg/Nano-QuasiFlow/README.md

 # Nano-QuasiFlow

-A version of QuasiFlow for analysing ONT-based HIV-1 drug resistance testing data via a graphical user interface Currently, Nano-QuasiFlow is being updated to take as input FASTQ files, since ONT machines can be set up to basecall and de-barcode sequence data (this is higly recommended).
+A version of QuasiFlow for analysing ONT-based HIV-1 drug resistance testing data via a graphical user interface.
+Currently, Nano-QuasiFlow is being updated to take as input FASTQ files, since ONT machines can be set up to basecall and de-barcode sequence data (this is higly recommended).

 ## Major tools/libraries